willbrasic/Hooked_on_Flavor/README.md

 ## Overview

-This repository contains the code for [*Hooked on Flavor: Addiction, Present Bias, and the Consequences of E-Cigarette Flavor Policy*](https://williambrasic.com/Research/JMP_20260611.pdf), studying tobacco product demand with a focus on flavored e-cigarette regulation.
-The paper estimates a **finite mixture dynamic discrete choice model** of household tobacco demand using Nielsen Homescan (HMS) panel data from 2021-2023.
+This repository contains the code for [*Hooked on Flavor: Addiction, Present Bias, and the Consequences of E-Cigarette Flavor Policy*](https://williambrasic.com/Research/JMP_20260611.pdf), examining how flavored e-cigarette regulations affect addiction and consumer behavior through a dynamic structural model.
+The paper estimates a finite mixture dynamic model of addiction for cigarette and e-cigarette demand using Nielsen Homescan (HMS) panel data from 2021-2023.
 The model captures addiction dynamics, habit formation, preference heterogeneity across latent household types, and the role of teens and young adults (TYA) in driving flavored e-cigarette adoption.

-The counterfactual analysis evaluates the welfare and public health effects of several FDA flavor regulation policies, including comprehensive flavor bans, FDA-authorized product restrictions, and per-mL flavor taxes.
+The counterfactual analysis evaluates the welfare and public health effects of several FDA flavor regulation policies, including comprehensive flavor bans, FDA-unauthorized product restrictions, and per-mL flavor taxes.

 ---